 By uploading DNA collected from a crime scene to genealogy databases, detectives have been able to locate third or fourth cousins of suspected serial killers and violent criminals.
 This info can then be used to catch the actual criminal, even if his or her DNA is not in the database.
 The process was used recently to solve the infamous and long-standing Golden Gate Killer case.

-If I knew that my DNA information in the database would potentially help law enforcement locate criminals, then I would happily grant permission.
+Many of us have used DNA testing kits to learn more about our ancestry and medical traits, myself included, and using my DNA information to potentially help law enforcement locate criminals is something that, on the surface, I have no problem with.
 What’s troubling, however, is the lack of transparency.
-There isn’t an obvious opt-in that explains how my DNA data will be used — and who will ultimately have access.
+There isn’t an obvious opt-in that explains how your DNA data will be used — and who will ultimately have access.

 For example, I have DNA matches with 41 distant cousins in California.
 If I allowed the FBI to access and use my information, then I am giving the FBI consent to link those 41 distant cousins of mine—who I have never met.
 Their information is then used by the FBI to construct a genealogical tree.
 My ‘relatives’ would have no idea that their DNA is now in an FBI database.

-And this is a photo of my distant cousins throughout the globe:
+Here is a photo of my distant cousins throughout the globe, highlighting how quickly the web of DNA can spread:

 Catching criminals at the expense of privacy—and the privacy of distance relatives around the globe—is, therefore, a moral dilemma.